AriFordsham/GHCWiki/template-haskell/annotations.md

 ## Already done: a bugfix, and annotation generation

-The already merged [\#3725](https://gitlab.haskell.org//ghc/ghc/issues/3725) and [\#8340](https://gitlab.haskell.org//ghc/ghc/issues/8340) makes it possible to generate Annotations from TH.
+The already merged [\#3725](https://gitlab.haskell.org//ghc/ghc/issues/3725) and [\#8340](https://gitlab.haskell.org//ghc/ghc/issues/8340) makes it possible to generate annotations from TH.
 We support all three kind of annotations: annotations on types, values and whole modules.

 ## In the works, but seems easy: annotation reification